|The biography of a boy whose life was diverted by war and circumstance

 I can only imagine the desperation that Billy felt at his sudden separation from family, or the anxious thoughts that must have

 spiralled through his mind even at the sight of the giant jet transport that he was ushered into.
-He told me how his heart
+He told me how his heart raced

-found that he was alone, with no familiar face to comfort him.
+that he was alone, with no familiar face to comfort him.

 During the flight, Billy sat unrestrained on the aft deck next to the loading ramp doors.
-The urgency of the moment left little
+The urgency of the moment left little room

-his ears, Billy's world collapsed into a permanent and muffled silence.
+ears, Billy's world collapsed into a permanent and muffled silence.
 Dazed and ill he lay unconscious on the floor while the

 monster flew unrelentingly onward, taking him toward a soundless and unfamiliar land and a dark indefinite future.